shreyasbharath/cpp-dependency-graph/README.md

 The pretty `d3` visualisations are directly copied from `objc-dependency-visualiser`.

-A huge shout out to the poeple behind these projects.
+A huge shout out to the people behind these projects.

 ## Usage